 Dabs are typically smoked using devices specifically made for their use.
 Dabs usually are not smoked by putting direct heat on the wax.
-One popular device to achieve this is simply known as an oil rig, which provides an area to be heated up.
-Once hot, the dab is placed on it and rapidly combusts into smoke.
-Vape pens that have been modified to smoke dabs are also growing in popularity.
+One popular device to achieve this is simply known as an “oil rig”, which is a combination of a water pipe (bong) with a metallic or glass nail head attached to it.

 Are dabs dangerous?

 The extraction process used to make dabs can be particularly dangerous, especially when done by amateur “scientists”.
 The process calls for using volatile substances that can provide explosion risks, especially if done in poorly ventilated areas.
 There is also danger in residual solvents being left behind, which can be highly toxic if smoked.